skn0012/cse15l-lab-reports/week-1-lab-report.md

       ![accountName](https://github.com/skn0012/cse15l-lab-reports/blob/e8f10820caa12ccf8b93c0ad66feebc23ffeded3/15lss1.PNG)
       * Then, click "change your password" to reset your password

-  2. Download VSCode (skip if you already have VSCode installed)
+  2. Download VSCode (skip if you already have VSCode installed!)

       * https://code.visualstudio.com/download
       * Follow the directions the setup gives to install VSCode
       * It should look something like this after opening VSCode:
       ![vscode](https://github.com/skn0012/cse15l-lab-reports/blob/5c7d7341a8aff76fc47eb5ce0dbf6c95720d1ab8/15lss2.PNG)

-  3. Downloading Git for Windows (skip if you're a MacBook user)
+  3. Downloading Git for Windows (skip if you're a MacBook user!)

       * Download [Git for Windows](https://gitforwindows.org/)
       * After finishing installing, open VSCode, press Ctrl + Shift + P, and type 'Select Default Profile'
       * Click on 'Git Bash' as seen below (if it doesn't show up, close and reopen VSCode and do the same thing)
       ![GitBash](https://github.com/skn0012/cse15l-lab-reports/blob/757238b524185e5fbfba27062f089dbd6df4f985/15lss3.PNG)

+  4. Opening the bash terminal

+      * At the top of VSCode, click 'Terminal' then 'New Terminal'
+      * In the top right corner of the terminal, click on the drop down arrow next to the + sign and click on 'bash' (mainly for MacBook users but do the same if you have a different type of terminal open)